 Funding big purchases, such as holidays and new cars

-Be aged 55 or over
+Be aged 55 or over (65 for home reversion)

-Own or intend to own a property in the UK worth £70,000 or more
+Own a property in the UK worth £70,000 or more

 Intend to release at least £10,000

-If a 70-year-old homeowner borrowed £50,000 from a home valued at £300,000 with an interest rate (MER) fixed at 3.36% for life, were they to die or enter long-term care 17 years later without having made any payments then the total amount repayable would be £88,449.
-This includes repayment of the initial amount borrowed and £38,449 of rolled up interest.
+If a 70-year-old homeowner borrowed £50,000 from a home valued at £300,000 with a monthly interest rate fixed at 2.84% for life (an annual equivalent rate of 2.88%), were they to die or enter long-term care 17 years later without having made any payments the total amount repayable would be £80,984.
+This includes repayment of the initial amount borrowed and £30,984 of rolled up interest.

 All financial products come with an element of risk, but lenders that are members of the Equity Release Council are dedicated to promoting safe practice.
-Therefore, their Lifetime Mortgage products will include:
+Therefore, their lifetime mortgage products will include:

 A no-negative-equity guarantee, meaning you will never need to pay back more than the value of your home

 The guaranteed right to remain in your home for life or until you enter long-term care

 The freedom to move home should you wish, providing that your new property continues to meet the lender’s security criteria on your loan